 Not the most expensive model you will come across, but be wary of extra hardware expenses that don't come with the package.

 It's not necessarily essential to go with a big company.
 In fact, some hidden gems can be found when you dig a little deeper.
-The 2225090092 hanging toilet is a perfect example of one that doesn't immediately stand out from the crowd, but still holds its own against its competitors when looking at the specs.
+After reviewing several of their products, we found the 2225090092 hanging toilet is a perfect example of one that doesn't immediately stand out from the crowd, but still holds its own against its competitors when looking at the specs.

 From the Starck 3 range, this product is made from china, tankless, and ultimately, the exterior looks fantastic.
 It could be worth getting for those consumers wanting to put some simplicity back in bathroom design.